choux130/myblog/_posts/2017-02-01-kfoldcv-HRA-Data.md

 {% highlight r %}
-# This is the test test which will only be used in the model selection part.
+# This is the test set which will only be used in the model selection part.
 test=cv2(data,0.9)$dat_2 #1499   10
 {% endhighlight %}